 “You can use social media to turn strangers into friends, friends into customers and customers into salespeople.” –Seth Godin

-According to ValueWalk studies, “63 percent of customers expect companies to offer support via social media, and 35% of customers prefer it over other channels.
+According to ValueWalk studies, 63 percent of customers expect companies to offer support via social media, and 35% of customers prefer it to other channels.

-- Implementing a social customer service program can increase your annual customer satisfaction score by nearly 20% (Source: Aberdeen)
+- Implementing a social customer service program can increase annual customer satisfaction scores by nearly 20% (Source: Aberdeen)

-- Once social customer service interaction costs around $1 and one call center interaction costs nearly $6.
+- Once social customer service interaction costs around $1 whereas one call center interaction costs nearly $6.
 (Source: NMINCITE)

-- Companies that approve their customer experience on social media platform from average to ‘wow’ can see a 30-50% improvement in key measures such as likelihood to repeat purchase, upsell, recommend your product to others!
+- Companies improving customer experience on social media platforms from ‘average’ to ‘wow’ see a 30-50% improvement in key measures including likelihood to repeat purchase, upsell and recommend your product to others.
 (Mckinsey)

-- Engaging in a customer service request on social media can bring 20% to 40% more revenue per customer!
+- Engaging in customer service requests on social media can bring 20% to 40% more revenue per customer.
 (Source: Bain and company)

-- 33% of users even prefer to contact brands using social media rather than the telephone.
+- 33% of users even prefer contacting brands on social media rather than the telephone.
 (Nielsen)

-3. Intelligent self-service tools, AI (artificial intelligence) based Chatbot will replace manual query
+3. Intelligent self-service tools and AI (artificial intelligence) based chatbots to replace manual queries

 Self-service tools will be the new customer service trend in 2018.
 If you still thinking about why to emphasize on self-service tools then let me give you more reasons.

-- Need to be a more analytics-driven organization 54%
+- Needing to be a more analytics-driven organization

-Business intelligence delivers significant performance analytics and insights to employees, empowering them to make better business decisions.
-Enterprise-wide penetration of Business intelligence is surprisingly low.
-According to the statistics of The BI Survey 13, published by BARC, an average of just 15% of employees use Business Intelligence in locations in which solutions are installed.
+Business intelligence and performance analytics provide crucial insights, empowering employees to make better business decisions.
+Adoption of business intelligence enterprise-wide is surprisingly low.
+According to BI Survey 13 published by BARC, just 15% of employees use business intelligence in places where it’s available.

 “A brand is defined by the customer’s experience.
 The experience is delivered by the employees.” – Shep Hyken

-If companies desire to add new customer service reps in NYC or San Francisco, the real estate cost alone is astronomical.
-Hence consider listing the job as a remote opportunity.
-You may be amazed at the number of qualified applicants you find.
+If companies need new customer service reps in NYC or San Francisco, the real estate cost alone would be astronomical.
+It’s a perfect chance to list the job as a remote opportunity.
+You could be amazed by the influx of outstanding candidates.

 5. Machine learning can change the whole customer experience

-Machine learning is a technique of data analysis that automates analytical model building.
-By using algorithms that iteratively discover from data.
-Machine learning allows computers to find hidden insights without being clearly programmed where to look.
+Machine learning is a data analysis technique that automates analytical model building.
+It does this using algorithms that iteratively discover from data.
+Machine learning allows computers to discover things without being programmed where to look.

 The iterative aspect of machine learning is important because as models are exposed to new data, they are able to independently adapt.
 They learn from previous computations to produce reliable, repeatable decisions and results.
-It’s a science that’s not new – but one that’s gaining fresh momentum.
+The science isn’t new – but it’s still gathering momentum.

 6. Real-time support

-Marketing and technology provide innumerable opportunities to reach the consumer and let them know about the product or service.
-But what happens when the potential customers are already interested and are browsing your website – right before he makes the purchase?
-This is the moment when you need a live chat, through which they should be notified that you are there for them – by giving them the chance to contact you in real-time.
+Marketing is great for giving information about a product or service.
+But what happens when potential customers are already interested, browsing your website and ready to purchase?
+This is a perfect time for live chat.
+Let them know you are there for them by giving them the opportunity to contact you in real-time.